 Step 1.
 Create Your Custom Audience

-The first step to running an effective Facebook ad campaign is targeting your ads to the right people.
+The first step in how to run a Facebook campaign is targeting your ads to the right people.

 Now, you could put your ad out there in front of thousands of people… in fact, your Facebook ads audience can be absolutely huge:

 However, unless these people are the right people, your ads won’t convert.

 In order to correctly target your ads, you’ll need to create a custom audience that is large enough, but still very specific.

 First, go to your Facebook account and click on Ads Manager from the sidebar.